 - Proof of being in a regular situation when from a different nationality than that of the country where the visa is being applied for.

-- Request for criminal record enquiry by the Immigration and Border Services (SEF).
+- Request for criminal record inquiry by the Immigration and Border Services (SEF).

-- Criminal record certificate from the country of origin or the country where the applicant is residing for over a year (children under the age of 16 are exempt from producing a criminal record).
+- Criminal record certificate from country of origin or country where the applicant has been residing for over a year (children under 16 are exempt from the criminal record).

 - Proof of accommodation in Portugal.

 - Proof of means of subsistence as stipulated by law.

 - Document certifying revenue related to movable and immovable property; intellectual or financial assets.

 A letter of intent should be submitted in order to increase the chance of a positive outcome regarding Visa granting.

 Missing documents and misleading information may lead to Visa applications getting denied.